 No one knows exactly how Chantix works.
 But doctors do have a theory that certainly makes sense.
 People get addicted to nicotine because the brain craves it.
 Chantix does a pretty fascinating thing: it targets receptors in the brain that respond to nicotine.
 By targeting the brain receptors that respond to nicotine and release dopamine, Chantix prevents nicotine from reaching those brain receptors.

 Accordingly, Chantix works in two ways.
 It blocks nicotine from stimulating these brain receptors, so cigarettes do not give users the dopamine release they crave, and it stimulates the release of lower levels of dopamine to help decrease the craving for nicotine which is what drives people who are trying to quit smoking back to cigarettes.
-And by all accounts, Chantix works for a large number of people who have tried it.
-In a study published in the Journal of the American Medical Association, 44% of people taking Chantix were able to quit smoking in comparison to 17.7% percent of those taking placebos.
+And by all accounts, Chantix works for many people who have tried it.
+In a study published in the Journal of the American Medical Association, 44% of people taking Chantix could quit smoking compared to 17.7% percent of those taking placebos.
 No one can argue that Chantix is not an effective drug.
 But is it safe?